dimitrivlachos/pleiades/README.md

 ```
 This variable is read by `bashrc_core` to load the correct specialisation file.

+---

 ## 🔑 Secrets 🔐
 Sensitive values are stored in:
 ```bash
 bash-config/secrets/bash_secrets.sh
 ```
 This file is *ignored by Git* and sourced by `bashrc_core`.
-It contins environment variables for:
+It contains environment variables for:
 - Usernames
 - Key paths

 This allows a file to dynamically set the correct values such as:
 ```bash
 /dls/science/users/$USER/...